Children are not young adults.

 Before the introduction of 10 and Under Tennis, kids had to be 7-8 years old to be able start playing tennis.
 In this case, ‘’starting playing tennis’’ refers to being able to hold the racquet and swing with success to connect with the ball once.
 This would allow the coach to teach proper technique and stroke mechanics.
 The first year or two of the beginning stage of learning was oriented on how to hit the ball before kids were able to play the game.
 Of course there were and still are kids with more than ordinary athletic abilities and sports specific talents who can do much more than hit the ball at that age, but still there are benefits for them in utilizing modified equipment even though they are able to handle the regular balls and full size courts.

-Now with 10 and Under Tennis kids can start tennis at the age of 4-5 and progress through their development pathway until they’re ready to move on to the full size court, racquet and regular balls.
+Now with 10 and Under Tennis (10UT) kids can start tennis at the age of 5 years old and progress through their development pathway until they’re ready to move on to the full size court, racquet and regular balls.

-In the chart below, you can see the varying court sizes for TAUT.
+In the chart below, you can see the varying court sizes for 10UT programs*.

 Since modified equipment and skills developed at earlier stages allows them to sustain longer rallies and play out the points, kids start to learn where to hit the ball, where to position themselves, how to score, and how to compete.
 They start to learn how to think on the court and problem solve, which in part will help them in later stages to be tactically smart and mentally strong players.